 Memorial Hospital Receives Healthgrades Five-Star Rating For Quality of Total Knee Replacement SurgeriesWednesday, 05 November 2014 14:02

 Memorial Hospital has received five stars for the quality of its total knee replacement care from Healthgrades, the leading online resource for consumers making decisions in order to find the right doctor, the right hospital and the right care.
-Memorial Hospital was the only hospital in the Columbus DMA (*designated marketing area) to receive this rating for three years in a row.
 This achievement is part of new findings and data released recently in the Healthgrades 2015 Report to the Nation.

 The Board of Directors of the Union County Hospital Association has created the Memorial Health Foundation to provide expanded philanthropic giving opportunities in support of the charitable mission of Memorial Hospital, Memorial Gables, and related operations.
 These entities were recently re-named and now reside within Memorial Health.

 “The transition from the Union County Hospital Association into the Memorial Health Foundation results from a careful, year-long analysis of best practices for nonprofit entities as well as a review of federal and state regulations,” explains Chip Hubbs, President and Chief Executive Officer of Memorial Health.
 “The Union County Hospital Association is the non-profit corporation formed in 1945 by local leaders to plan and build the hospital for the people of Union County.
 Now, that same organization, doing business as Memorial Health Foundation, will help support our next generation of growth and expanded community services.”